Excitable quantum systems: the bosonic avalanche laser: A bosonic avalanche laser

-In Fig.~\ref{fig:phasediag} we show the transient dynamics and steady states of the mean-field equations for $N=10$ and varying pump and decay rates.
-In the limit $\cavloss/\chaingain \rightarrow 0$, the cumulative current, $J_{\rm cum}$, exceeds the cavity loss rate and the lasing mode is amplified.
-In turn, the amplified lasing mode accelerates the current in the ladder.
-This interplay results in an oscillatory initial dynamics, but the system quickly relaxes into a regular, i.e., stationary, lasing state.
+In Fig.~\ref{fig:phasediag} we show the transient dynamics and steady state of the mean-field equations for $N=10$ and varying pump and decay rates.
+In the limit $\cavloss/\chaingain \rightarrow 0$, the cumulative current, $J_{\rm cum}$, exceeds the cavity loss rate; the cavity mode is amplified and starts lasing.
+In turn, the amplified cavity mode accelerates the current through the ladder.
+This interplay results in an oscillatory initial dynamics, but the system quickly relaxes into a regular, i.e., stationary, lasing state of the cavity.
 In the opposite limit, $\cavloss/\chaingain \rightarrow \infty$, the cavity is overdamped and stays de-excited.
-The remaining transport dynamics of the ladder modes in Eq.~\eqref{eq:MF_casc} then describes a so-called asymmetric simple inclusion process (ASIP)~\cite{garbe_bosonic_2024,Minoguchi2025}.
-Interestingly, this transport process by itself supports a lasing phase, where bosons condense into a few of the lowest modes with a characteristic zig-zag density profile~\cite{liew_quantum_2016,garbe_bosonic_2024}.
+The remaining transport dynamics of the ladder modes in Eq.~\eqref{eq:MF_casc} then describes a so-called asymmetric simple inclusion process (ASIP), whose transient and stationary features have been analyzed in Refs.~\cite{garbe_bosonic_2024,Minoguchi2025}.
+Interestingly, this transport process can itself lead to lasing \textit{within the ladder}, where bosons condense into a few of the lowest modes with a characteristic zig-zag density profile~\cite{liew_quantum_2016,garbe_bosonic_2024}.
 This pattern, captured by the staggered population $n_{\rm stag}=\sum_p (-1)^p (n_p-n_1)$, is clearly visible in the density profile of the ladder modes shown in Fig.~\ref{fig:phasediag}.
-Note that a similar staggered configuration is also found in the lasing phase~\cite{SupMat}.
+Note that a similar staggered configuration is also found in the cavity lasing phase, where the cavity mode can be replaced by a $c$-number that simply enhances the rate $\Gamma$ (see Appendix~\ref{sec:appendix_asip}).
+To avoid confusion, in the rest of the manuscript, we will use the terms "lasing" and "lasing mode" only to refer to the cavity mode.

-\emph{Self-pulsing regime.}---In between these two limiting cases, i.e., for $\cavloss \sim \chaingain$, the system does not reach a steady state.
-Instead, we observe a persistent emission of periodic photon bursts, which are separated by longer gaps over which the lasing mode remains de-excited.
+In between these two limiting cases, i.e., for $\cavloss \sim \chaingain$, the system does not reach a steady state.
+Instead, we observe a persistent emission of periodic photon bursts, which are separated by longer gaps during which the cavity mode remains de-excited.
 This behavior is self-sustained and characterized by a period $\tau\equiv \tau(\kappa_c,\chaingain,N,\hoprate)$, which is independent of the initial conditions in our mean-field simulations.
-Note that this behavior, as well as all the other features of the stationary phases discussed above, are robust with respect to intrinsic losses of the ladder modes with rate $\kappa_0\lesssim \Gamma$~\cite{SupMat}.
+Note that this behavior, as well as all the other features of the stationary phases discussed above, is robust with respect to intrinsic losses of the ladder modes, as long as those occur at a rate $\kappa_0\lesssim \Gamma$ (see Appendix~\ref{sec:appendix_loss}).